 - Profit before contributions: €77,300

-This breakdown explains why an artist announcing "I do €100k a year" doesn't live like a salaried professional on €100k gross — they live like a salaried professional on €50-55k gross, with entrepreneurial risk on top.
-For the detail of legal/tax trade-offs (simplified vs real cost vs company, VAT optimisation), see our tattoo artist tax guide (coming soon).
+This breakdown explains why an artist announcing "I do €100k a year" doesn't live like a salaried professional on €100k gross: once fixed costs, social contributions and income tax are deducted, disposable income is substantially lower — how much lower depends on the real-cost contribution schedule and your tax situation — with entrepreneurial risk on top.
+For the detail of legal/tax trade-offs (simplified vs real cost vs company, VAT optimisation), see our tattoo artist tax guide.

 City vs region gaps